 17. Trio: Trio blocks are the most fun discontinued toy around.
 If you see someone selling these at a yard sale or online pick them up, they are great!
 They’re similar to mathlink cubes but have the fun spin of lego with branding and connectors, wheels, etc.

-18. Straw and Connectors: The Children’s Musuem of Houston has a table full of these downstairs, they’re great!
+18. Straw and Connectors: The Children’s Museum of Houston has a table full of this downstairs, they’re great!

 19. Rockets: I’m not sure if this is a model or a build, but either way shooting things into the sky is always a popular past time!